Auxx/bnb-bread-calc/README.md

 Sets the name/ID of flour used in preferment.
 If starter and fresh flour are different, use fresh flour name/ID.

-#### `prefermentedAmount(value: number): PrefermentStageBuilder`

-Sets the amount of flour that should be prefermented in decimal number without unit.

 #### `build(): PrefermentFormula`

 Returns `PrefermentFormula` based on specified values.